derekdogg/Lox_Scanner/README.md

 # Lox_Scanner

-basic scanner which parses text and spits out lox tokens
+basic scanner which parses text and spits out lox tokens.
+Code works by
+1) breaking line into seperate chars
+2) using char iterator
+3) using line iterator on char iterator
+4) parsing each line.

 for example